jhsu802701/rails-mvc-tutorial1/1-new_app.md

 * Create the new Rails app by entering the command "rails new mvc1".
 * Enter the command "cd mvc1" to enter your new app's root directory.

+## Database
+* Enter the command "rails db:migrate", which migrates the database.
+This action creates the db/schema.rb and development.sqlite3 files.
+* The db/schema.rb is automatically generated every time you perform the database migration.
+* Use the SQLite Browser on your host system to view the current state of the database in the development.sqlite3 file.
+* At this early stage, there is nothing of significance in the db/schema.rb script or development.sqlite3 database.

 ## server.sh
 * Create the server.sh file with the following content:
 ```